๐Ÿง‘๐Ÿฝโ€๐Ÿ”ฌHistory of Science

 Why This Matters

-Scientific publications don't just report discoveries—they fundamentally reshape how humans understand reality.
+Scientific publications don't just report discoveries.
+They reshape how humans understand reality.
 You're being tested on more than dates and titles; examiners want you to recognize how knowledge transforms, why certain works triggered paradigm shifts, and what made some publications revolutionary while others remained footnotes.
 These works demonstrate key principles in the history of science: the role of evidence in overturning authority, the interplay between theory and observation, and how scientific ideas spread through communities and cultures.

 When studying these publications, focus on the mechanisms of scientific change they represent.
 Some works challenged religious or philosophical authority with new evidence.
 Others unified previously separate fields under a single theoretical framework.
-Still others changed not just what we know but how we know it—reshaping scientific methodology itself.
-Don't just memorize facts—know what concept each publication illustrates about how science actually works.
+Still others changed not just what we know but how we know it, reshaping scientific methodology itself.
+Don't just memorize facts.
+Know what concept each publication illustrates about how science actually works.

 Challenging Cosmological Authority